apostrophecms-legacy/apostrophe-rich-text-merge-tags/README.md

-With this module, you can create "merge tags" in [ApostropheCMS](https://apostrophecms.org)...
+With this module, you can create "merge tags" in [ApostropheCMS](https://apostrophecms.org).

+Merge tags are bits of text that you can reuse and reference in any rich text editor configured for them.
+Add a merge tag and its text value here, then look for the puzzle piece icon in the toolbar of your rich text editor to place the merge tag.
+If you later edit the text value here, the change will take effect **everywhere the merge tag has been placed.**

+For example...

 <p align="center"><img src="https://raw.githubusercontent.com/apostrophecms/apostrophe-rich-text-merge-tags/master/screenshots/screenshot-1.png" /></p>